koopjs/koop-cli/src/template/project/README.md

 ## Configuration

 This project is configured with [config](https://www.npmjs.com/package/config).
-As a community practice, it is recommanded to namespace the configuration for plugins in order to avoid any potential key conflict.
+As a community practice, it is recommended to namespace the configuration for plugins in order to avoid any potential key conflict.

 ## Development

 ### Testing

-This project uses [mocah](https://www.npmjs.com/package/mocha) as the testing framework and [chaijs](https://www.chaijs.com/) as the assertion library.
+This project uses [mocha](https://www.npmjs.com/package/mocha) as the testing framework and [chaijs](https://www.chaijs.com/) as the assertion library.
 All test files in the `test` directory should have the special extension `.test.js`, which will be executed by the command:

 ```
 $ npm test